swati-gwc/MakeYourFirst_PR/README.md

     ```
     git push origin <branch-name>
     ```
 * Step 7: Create a PR on Github.
 (Don't just hit the create a pull request button, you must write a PR message to clarify why are you contributing.
-You can write, "Contribution to issue #1")
+You can write, ("Contribution to issue #1")

 The above rules may seem hard to follow.
 But every beginner feels the same and most importantly when you will start to make PR's to real projects, in future, you have to adhere to Contributing rules they have set.
 Otherwise, your PR will not get merged and your efforts will go waste.
-So make it a practise write from start.
+So make it a practise right from start.